-Monte Vista Chapter takes its name from the city which is located near the center of the historic San Luis Valley.
-The name, figuratively “Vision of the Mountains,” comes from the unobstructed vista of the sweeping San Juan range which forms the Continental Divide, and the Sangre de Cristo mountains which were named by the Conquistadores.
-It was Spanish territory, then belonged to Mexico, then ceded to the United States after the War with Mexico, and is replete with little-known Spanish, Mexican, and pioneer history and folklore.
+Monte Vista Chapter, NSDAR, takes its name from the city located near the center of the historic San Luis Valley.
+The name, figuratively “Vision of the Mountains,” comes from the unobstructed vista of the sweeping San Juan Range, which forms the Continental Divide, and the Sangre de Cristo mountains which were named by the Conquistadores.
+It was Spanish territory, then belonged to Mexico, then was ceded to the United States after the War with Mexico, and is replete with little-known Spanish, Mexican, and pioneer history and folklore.

 The chapter was organized October 23, 1914, by Gertrude Robinson, organizing regent.
-The charter was presented by Mrs. Winfield Scott Tarbell, State Regent.
+The charter was presented by State Regent Mrs. Winfield Scott Tarbell.
 Charter members were: Gertrude Robinson, Mary Isabel Bushinger, Sara Timmons Brady, Lois Pearl Burgett, Clella Merchant, Faye Gooding, Adeline Anderson, Lulu Akers, Mary Bushinger, Olive R. Gibbs, Marjorie Gilbreath, Clara Holt, Mary E. Rice, Ella Louise Smith, Susan Webster, and Elizabeth Sylvester.